 The law of England and Wales applies to your cover and the plan that it is under.

 NOTICES OF ASSIGNMENT

 If you assign any of your legal rights relating to the plan that your cover is under to someone else, we must see notice of the assignment.
-Please send the notice to the address on page 4.
+Please send the notice to: